igorski/kosm/README.md

 # Kosm

-an open source abstract audio application for Android.
+an open source abstract audio application for Android by [igorski](https://www.igorski.nl).
 Kosm uses the accelerometer of your device to trigger state changes in its audio engine which in turn responds by synthesizing audio on the fly.
 In other words : Kosm is a "gravity sequencer", or something.